TG-OT: Topology-guided CCTA-IVUS registration via optimal transport matching: Method

 \section{Method}

-Here, we present a flexible framework for the automatic alignment of CCTA and IVUS images.
+We present TG-OT, a flexible framework for automatic CCTA-IVUS registration.
 Our method comprises two main components.
-First, a convolutional neural network (CNN) is trained to identify key anatomical features from polar-transformed MPR or IVUS data, while the network additionally learns to detect guidewire artifacts in IVUS images.
-Second, once optimized, the CNN is used to guide a differentiable image registration module which optimizes a set of transformation matrices that optimally aligns an IVUS and a corresponding automatically extracted coronary artery centerline in CCTA.
+First, CNNs are trained to identify key anatomical features along with lumen radii from polar-transformed MPR or IVUS data, while additionally learning to detect guidewire artifacts in IVUS images.
+Second, once trained, the CNNs are integrated into a differentiable image registration module which optimizes a set of transformation parameters that optimally align an IVUS pullback to a corresponding automatically extracted coronary artery centerline in CCTA~\cite{hampe2024graph}.
+An overview of our registration method is presented in Fig.~\ref{fig:overview}.
+Code is available on~\href{https://github.com/RoelvH97/TG_OT}{GitHub}.